Techtonica/curriculum/projects/data-structures-algorithms-sprint.md

 #### Day 3
 Prepare Algorithms:
-- Intro to Algorithm
+- Intro to Algorithms
-- Searching: Binary
+- Searching: Binary Search
-- Searching: Depth and Breadth
+- Searching: Depth First Search and Breadth First Search
-- Sorting: Bubble
+- Sorting: Bubble Sort
-- Sorting: Merge
+- Sorting: Merge Sort
-- Sorting: Quick
+- Sorting: Quick Sort
-- Sorting: Selection and Insertion
+- Sorting: Selection Sort and Insertion Sort

 #### Day 4
 All the groups will practice the algorithms and then present it at the end of the day.